LazarusID/pcaw/syllabus.md

 ### Some Things In A List
 1. Introductions
 2. Why This Matters
 3. Magic Pixies For All!
+(A Frank Conversation About Issues, Power Issues)
 4. Everyone Gets Parts!
-5. Let's Talk Power!
-6. Let's Build An Arduino!
+5. Let's Build An Arduino!
-7. Blinking Lights!
+6. Blinking Lights!
-8. So What Good Is This?
+7. So What Good Is This?
-9. How To Program An Arduino!
+8. How To Program An Arduino!
+(Clay - Makefiles and such!)
-10. Lets Program An Arduino!
+9. Lets Program An Arduino!

+### Loose Ideas
+1. Button presses
+2. Motors!
+(Clay!)
+3. Sound!
+(Buzzers)  (PWM)
+4. Wireless!  (nRF24)
+5. TDD
+6. OLED Displays
+7. The Unholy Choir (Sound + nRF24)
+8. ESP8266/01 & The Cloud